 Whip eggs in a large bowl, then add all remaining ingredients and mix with fork until combine into a nice batter.
 Grease mini aluminum loaf pans with butter and fill 3/4 full with batter.
 Bake at 300 degrees for 1 hour or until top is browned and passes "tooth pick test".
 Remove from oven and pans and serve with pumpkin butter or pure maple cream spreads.

 Cut top off pumpkin(s) and remove seeds and pumpkin pulp.
 Set aside.
 Save seeds to dry and roast at later time.
 In a large sauce pan wisk together all ingredients the place over medium heat until mixture comes to a boil, stirrig occasionally.
 Remove from heat and pour into pumpkin.
 Serve with bread sticks.

 Hummus can be made many ways; with or without tahini, with lots of garlic or very little garlic, lots of various spices, or only a few spices.
 During Halloween we like to add lots of garlic to ours (to keep those Vampires away you know), turmeric, plus some cayenne pepper.
 The turmeric and cayenne pepper not only give the hummus great flavor, but also gives the hummus an orange Halloween color.
-Serve it with Pumpkin Crackers and it's delicious, not to mention healthy.
+Serve it with Maple Crackers and it's delicious, not to mention healthy.
 Enjoy!

 (1) 15 oz. can chickpeas (aka garbanzo beans), drained & rinsed

 (2) Lrg. garlic cloves, crushed